DWI with Child Passenger Laws in Houston TX

 Houston Lawyer for DWI with Child Passenger

 The Texas legislature has been passing more strict laws related to drunk driving.
-In fact, in 2003, the Texas legislature enhanced the punishment for someone charged with DWI if there is a passenger younger than 15 in the vehicle at the time of the DWI from a misdemeanor to a state jail felony offense.
-In Texas, this offense is called DWI with Child Passenger according to Texas Penal Code Chapter 12 § 49.045.
+In fact, in 2003, the Texas legislature enhanced the punishment and severity for DWI with a child passenger younger than 15 in the vehicle.
+DWI with a child passenger is now a state jail felony offense instead of a misdemeanor as it was previously classed.
+According to Texas Penal Code Chapter 12 § 49.045, an arrest for drunk driving with kids in the car means an automatic 180 day license suspension, up to $10k in fines, 2 years in jail, and possibly additional child endangerment charges.

 Forced Blood Draw Allowed in Texas